Carbon border adjustment mechanism (CBAM)

-European Commission Communication of December 2019 (COM(2019)640) envisions the Carbon Border Adjustment Mechanism for selected sectors among the key policies and measures needed to achieve the European Green Deal.
+European Commission Communication of December 2019 (COM(2019)640) envisioned the Carbon Border Adjustment Mechanism for selected sectors among the key policies and measures needed to achieve the European Green Deal.

-In turn, European Commission Communication of 19 October 2020 on the Commission Work Programme 2021, “A Union of vitality in a world of fragility” contains the following passage:
+In turn, European Commission Communication of 19 October 2020 on the Commission Work Programme 2021, “A Union of vitality in a world of fragility” contained the following passage:

 “As mentioned in President von der Leyen’s Political Guidelines, the Commission will propose a carbon border adjustment mechanism to help motivate foreign producers and EU importers to reduce their carbon emissions, while ensuring a level-playing field conducive to trade in a WTO-compatible way.”

 The problem of the compliance with the the General Agreement on Tariffs and Trade (GATT) is further analysed in the European Parliament Report of 15 February 2021 (Report towards a WTO-compatible EU carbon border adjustment mechanism (2020/2043(INI), A9-0019/2021)), which refers to Article XX of the GATT, allowing the World Trade Organization (WTO) members to implement measures that are necessary to protect human, animal or plant life or health (b), or natural resources (g).

 The said European Parliament Report of 15 February 2021 also mentions that:

 - “the EU should accept that a third country can set up a CBAM if that country implements a higher carbon price”;

 - in order to prevent possible distortions in the internal market and along the value chain, a CBAM should cover all imports of products and commodities covered by the EU ETS, including when embedded in intermediate or final products;